justynjen/justynjenBlog1/_posts/2018-04-12-18-places-to-visit-in-2018.md

 #### Poland.

 This is actually Lithuania’s neighbor country but more than just trying to hit more than one country in the area, Poland has an ambiance from WWII about it that I have always wanted to explore.
 You know how much I love history so this place will be awesome.
-It also has great prices compared to the rest of Europe, so it's a great place to hit if you have a tighter budget.&nbsp;
+It also has great prices compared to the rest of Europe, so it's a great place to hit if you have a tighter budget.

 ![](blob:https://app.cloudcannon.com/62d44b7d-2242-425d-b7e4-d3376087b0f2)